vinnycentnguyen/Chatroom/README.md

 Upon creating our chatroom, we successfully implemented a way for users to send messages, join the chatroom using a custom name, display active users, timestamps, and room deletion once every user has left the chatroom.
 We have not implemented multimedia chatting (photos, videos, etc) **yet**, but our chatroom holds the ability for multiple users to join and interact!

+# Architecture Design:

+Our system is built in a way that the chatroom is able to run on an AWS EC2 instance, allowing members to chat over the internet.
+We are not implementing AWS Cognito into our architecture anymore, and have aimed for a more anonymous alternative of being able to change your username whenever you join the chatroom to whatever you want it to be.
+We are still following the Model View Controller architectural design pattern, with html, css, and JavaScript being used to run this React app.
+As specified, the chat room response is well under the 15 second response time limit we set in our architectural design.
+Messages are sent out to all members in milliseconds.

 # Testing

 To be able to run tests by typing `npm test` while in the `client` directory, you must first set up one thing.
 We might be forgetting something, but you should have to just enter this command: `npm install --save-dev babel-jest @babel/core @babel/preset-env` while in the `Chatroom` directory.
 You will also possibly need to enter this command as well: `npm install socket.io-mock`.